Sections

 Rosetta Mission: How an illustrator helped NASA-JPL land on a comet

-Welcome to the Why AxS, ArtCenter’s podcast featuring brilliant scientific and artistic minds ponder the big why's that come with being a tiny part of this universe.
+Welcome to the Why AxS, ArtCenter’s podcast challenging scientific and artistic minds to examine universal questions about the nature of existence from differing perspectives.

-Our first episode, How to Land on a Comet, takes you aboard JPL’s Rosetta Mission, as we’re joined by mission planner Art Chmielewski + alum/illustrator Liz de la Torre (BFA 13), who mapped the surface of speeding comet for a first-of-a-kind rendezvous with a spacecraft—from a single pixel.
+For our first episode, How to Land on a Comet, we boarded JPL’s Rosetta Mission, where we were joined by astrophysicist Art Chmielewski and illustrator Liz de la Torre (BFA 13), a team who had recently worked together to visualize the surface of speeding comet.

-Not to mention no one can predict the potential troughs, crevices and scarps that await across the celestial object’s landscape.
+Further raising the stakes were the inevitable spacecraft collisions with troughs, crevices and scarps littered across the celestial object’s landscape.

-Seeking an artistic solution to a scientific problem—how to map the comet’s surface—Chmielewski recruited de la Torre while she was a student at ArtCenter.
+Seeking an artistic solution to a scientific problem Chmielewski recruited de la Torre while she was a student at ArtCenter to map the comet's surface to help prepare for the worst.

 The engineers and scientists worked together, but I wasn't sure if they understood each other—people are very visual.
 For that reason, I hired a very bright illustrator from ArtCenter to turn these words into illustrations so the conversation could go further.